azfarmustafa-sdp/9052_Python_CSV_JSON/README.md

 # ML Data Extraction

-#### This project is to call a stored procedure from DMP MySQL database and pass the output data to Azure ML endpoint.
+#### This project is to call a stored procedure from DMP MySQL database and pass the output data to Azure ML endpoint to generate prediction label and probability score.

 ## Prerequisites